 Our prevention initiatives are supported by many organizations and entities around the county, state, and country.
 Here is a list of all the organizations and grants that enable us to serve our community.

 US Dept. of Health and Human Services:

 - State of NJ, Division of Mental Health and Addiction Services (DMHAS) provides funding for Primary Prevention of Alcohol and Drug Abuse.
 Our contract with DMHAS allows us to implement and deliver our evidence based programs for a wide variety of audiences throughout Middlesex County to reduce the misuse of alcohol and other drugs.
-This award directly supports our Coalition for Health Communities which collaborates with area partners to create community level change through using environmental strategies, community education and advocacy.
+This award directly supports our Coalition for Healthy Communities which collaborates with area partners to create community level change through using environmental strategies, community education and advocacy.

 - To combat the opioid epidemic in the United States, the HHS Office on Women’s Health (OWH) provides funding to address primary and/or secondary prevention of prescription and non-prescription opioid misuse by women across the lifespan.

 - DMHAS and Department of Children and Families/Children’s System of Care provides funding for our Partnership for Success grant.
 Through the implementation of this initiative, Collaboration efforts with Children’s Interagency Coordinating Council (CIACC) will address policies and practices among youth serving systems to reduce the risk factors and enhance the protective factors associated with behavioral health disorders for youth populations at risk (age 9-20).